amrwc/derulo/README.md

 Give your co-workers a quick information security lesson by derulo'ing them.
 Maybe next time they will remember to lock their machine.

-##### What?
+### What?

 The script instantly changes the desktop's background of the machine it's run on.

-##### Why?
+### Why?

-If your workplace is friendly enough to pull off pranks on each other and some of you care about information security, the one and only Jason Derulo will be a perfect reminder that an unattended computer should be locked.
+If your workplace is friendly enough to pull off pranks and some of you care about information security, the one and only Jason Derulo will be a perfect reminder of how quickly damage can be done and that an unattended computer should be locked.

-_Please note that the scripts may have to be run more than once._
+_Please note that the scripts may have to be run more than once for the changes to take effect._

 ## macOS